vincode-io/Zavala/Templeton/README.md

 # Templeton

-Rye whisky is the main component of a Manhattan and Templton Rye is a highly regarded rye whisky from Iowa.
+Templton Rye is a highly regarded rye whisky from Iowa.